Engagement

 May 20, 2026 · 12 min read

-We've run 1,500+ virtual team events for more than 300 companies across 50+ countries since 2020, and the distributed-first clients that return for recurring events aren't coming back because the games are entertaining.
+Across 50+ countries and five years of distributed-team programs, we've designed and run more than 1,500 virtual team events for 300+ companies.
+The distributed-first clients that return for recurring events aren't coming back because the games are entertaining.
 They're coming back because a structured game event is the one mechanism in their People Ops stack that creates a shared reference point the whole company can point to months later.

 What distributed-first teams are actually missing